Statesboro was incorporated on December 19, 1803, with a population of less than 25 people.

-In March 2006, the unemployment rate for Statesboro and Bulloch County was 3.5% and 4.5% for the State of Georgia.
+In March 2017, the unemployment rate for Bulloch County was 5%.

-Major private sector employers in the area include: Briggs & Stratton, Wal-Mart Associates, Inc., and East Georgia Regional Medical Center.
+Major private sector employers in the area include: Briggs & Stratton, Wal-Mart Super Center, and East Georgia Regional Medical Center.

-There are two institutions of higher learning in the greater Statesboro area: Georgia Southern University located within the city limits of the City of Statesboro , and Ogeechee Technical College located just outside the city on Highway 301 South.
+There are three institutions of higher learning in the greater Statesboro area: Georgia Southern University located within the city limits of the City of Statesboro, Ogeechee Technical College and East Georgia State College located just outside the city on Highway 301 South.

-There are 16 public schools and 3 private and parochial schools in Bulloch County that educate the area’s 9,826 students.
-A total of 541 seniors graduated from these schools in 2004.
+There are 15 public schools, 3 private and parochial schools, one state charter school and one home school association in Bulloch County that educate the area’s 10,500+ students.

-Natural Gas is sold to 3304 customers while Water and Sewer service is provided by the City to over 10,000 customers with an average daily water consumption of 3.9 million gallons.
+Natural Gas is sold to over 2,000 customers while Water and Sewer service is provided by the City to over 13,700 customers with an average daily water consumption of 3 million gallons.